Ever used a holiday promotion for your business?

 - First, the early bird gets the worm, and the early marketer gets the customer.
 Start your postcard mailing early, so your prospects have repeated exposure to your offers by the peak of the holiday excitement.
 The more they see your offers, the more likely they are to accept them.

-- Next, make sure you have a creative special offer featured on your postcard — especially if your business isn’t directly relevant to the holiday, like flowers and jewelry.
+- Next, make sure you have a creative special offer featured on your postcard – especially if your business isn’t directly relevant to the holiday, like flowers and jewelry.
 You want to engage your prospects’ interest with an attractive offer presented in a way that is relevant to the holiday buzz.
 For instance, a dentist can offer a discount on teeth whitening before Valentine’s Day.
 It’s a relevant service, made attractive with a special discount.
+Moreover, in the highly competitive dental industry, it is vital that dentists go above and beyond to stand out from the crowd.
+Correspondingly, experimenting with unique marketing approaches like this one can prove to be beneficial.
+Accordingly, you can learn more about the different marketing techniques that dentists can use by reaching out to a marketing agency that specializes in dental marketing services.

-- Finally, social media is a great tool during holidays.
+- Finally, social media is a great tool during the holidays.
 You can use social media during holidays to fortify your postcard marketing message, or you can use your postcards to strengthen your online presence.
 You can fuel the buzz and excitement amongst online followers by posting on holiday specific topics, which will make your postcards more effective once they reach them.
 You can also encourage online interaction on your postcards with a social media related call to action.
 This will bolster your online presence and lead to even more marketing benefits down the road.

 If you enjoyed hearing this case study, you might enjoy more case studies from PostcardMania.